sfigg/commercialization-public/docset/design/device-experiences/docking.md

 USB Type-C introduced the concept of alternate modes (protocols other than USB over a symmetrical and reversible Type-C connector and cable), but because this technology is still “young,” we expect to see other alternate modes defined in the future.
 As more alternate modes are added, we will continue to reevaluate our USB Type-C recommendations.

 Currently, we are recommending that DisplayPort over Type-C be used as the alternate mode for docks and displays.
 Although we do allow docks and displays to use other USB Type-C alternate modes, these devices must be able to fall back to the DisplayPort over Type-C alternate mode to ensure interoperability.
 For example, Thunderbolt 3 docks and displays must still work when the dock or display is connected to a system that only supports DisplayPort over Type-C alternate mode.

-Please see [A Note on Thunderbolt](#A-Note-on-Thunderbolt) at the end of this topic.
+Additionally, Windows 10, version 1607 supports Indirect Display over USB, so any dock that supports Indirect Display over USB must also have a fallback to DisplayPort.
+Indirect Display is a simple user-mode driver model to support monitors that are not connected to traditional graphics processing unit (GPU) display outputs.
+An example would be a USB dongle connected to a PC that has a regular Video Graphics Array (VGA), Digital Visual Interface (DVI), High-Definition Multimedia Interface (HDMI), or DisplayPort monitor attached to it.
+The Indirect Display interface works over all USB ports, including Type A and Type-C (with and without alternate mode).
+For more information about Indirect Display, see [Indirect Display Driver Model Overview](https://docs.microsoft.com/en-us/windows-hardware/drivers/display/indirect-display-driver-model-overview).

 As HDMI and DisplayPort protocol specifications mature, our recommendations will change to take advantage of new features.

 #### Wired docking system recommendations

-All systems should meet at least the [minimum hardware requirements](../minimum/minimum-hardware-requirements-overview.md).
+All systems should meet at least the [minimum hardware requirements](../minimum/minimum-hardware-requirements-overview.md) and the [Windows Hardware Compatibility Specifications](../compatibility/index.md).
 In addition to these requirements, we recommend that systems work with docks built to the wired docking recommendations.
 This section covers what additionally is needed on the system side.

 <table>
 <tbody>